ConnorWeb/GVSU-CIS350-FantasyGame/docs/software_requirements_specification.md

 # Overview

-The purposes of this document is to collate and describe all functional and nonfunctional requirements.
+The purposes of this document is to communicate a plan for the development for a turn based dungeon crawler game.
+In this document you will see all the functional and nonfunctional requirmeents collated and described for the necessary qualities and features of the game.

 # Functional Requirements